Music and Memory – Alive Inside

 Even for persons with severe dementia, music can tap deep emotional recall.
 For individuals suffering from Alzheimer’s, memory for things—names, places, facts—is compromised, but memories from our teenage years can be well-preserved.

-Favorite music or songs associated with important personal events can trigger memory of lyrics and the experience connected to the music.
+Favorite music or songs associated with important personal events can trigger a memory of lyrics and the experience connected to the music.
 Beloved music often calms chaotic brain activity and enables the listener to focus on the present moment and regain a connection to others.

 Music and Memory – Music and the Brain